-This is without a doubt the number one problem facing Africa today.
-Illiteracy and the lack of quality education is the main reason why Africa remains in poverty despite the abundance of both human and natural resources.
+This is without a doubt, the number one problem facing Africa today.
+Illiteracy and the lack of quality education is the main reason why Africa wallows in poverty and in despair despite the abundance of both human and natural resources.

-When people think about illiteracy in Africa, they often think about lack of school facilities.
+When it comes to illiteracy in Africa, people mostly think about the lack of school facilities.
 This is true in most cases.
 Most villages and small towns across the continent lack school facilities.
-Some children walk miles upon miles every morning before reaching school.
-They have to travel long distances to nearby towns each and every morning just to attend classes.
+Some children walk miles upon miles every morning just to get to school.
+They have to travel long distances to nearby towns and communities each and every morning just to attend classes.

-Those who can run will run.
-The question is; what about those who cannot run?
+Those who can run will run but what about those who cannot run?
 Many of the poor children give up on education and get caught up in the bubbles of illiteracy and ignorance.
 In most cases, this becomes a generational curse.
 Poor illiterate parents are less likely to send their children to school which means their children and grandchildren get caught up in this bubble too.
 Extending the hands of education to more rural towns and communities across the continent (especially in countries like Burundi, Sierra Leone, Liberia, Burkina Faso, etc.) can go a long way in helping break this cycle.

-However, the sad part is that, most of these schools lack good teachers and school supplies.
+However, the sad part is that, most of the public schools in Nigeria lack good teachers and school supplies.
 Some classes are overcrowded.
 Some classrooms leak when it rains.
 Some children even take classes under trees.
 There are only few text books and some schools have none at all.
-Because it is “public”, nobody cares about these schools.
+Because it is “public”, nobody seems to care about these schools.
 Some teachers attend classes drunk and some even sexually molest their students.
-Ask some of these teachers and they will complain they’ve not been paid their salaries for months.
+Ask some of these teachers and they will tell you they’ve not been paid their salaries for months.
 Others will tell you, they are just doing the community a favor because their salaries are nothing good to write home about.
 The government has completely failed not just the students but also the teachers in these public schools.

-Another major problem facing education in Africa today is the lack of QUALITY education itself.
-Africa has so many graduates but very few quality graduates.
-Several people graduate from school with degrees upon degrees but with the lack of application.
-In other words, most students spend years in school but work very hard just to graduate.
-Most students graduate with certificates, diplomas and degrees but unable to apply what they’ve learnt to better their everyday lives.
+Another major problem facing education in Africa today is the lack of "quality" education itself.
+Africa has so many graduates but very few "quality" graduates.
+Several people graduate from school with degrees upon degrees but with the lack of "application".
+In other words, most students spend years in school but work very hard just to pass their exams and graduate.
+Most students graduate with certificates, diplomas and degrees but unable to apply what they’ve learned to better their everyday lives.

 Women are the backbone of healthy societies.
-Educated girls grow up to become educated mothers and educated mothers form the backbone of healthy homes.
-The sad thing however is that, in the case of Africa, some of our crazy cultural values and religious practices often portray girls as inferior to boys.
-Some parents send their male children to school while keeping their female children in the kitchen.
-At the end of the day, the young girls are forced into early marriages all in the name of religion and culture.
+Educated girls grow up to become educated mothers, and educated mothers form the backbone of healthy homes.
+The sad thing however is that, in the case of Africa, some of our culture, traditions and religious practices often portray girls as inferior to boys.
+Some parents send their sons to school while keeping their daughters in the kitchen.
+At the end of the day, the young girls receive no formal education and they are forced into early marriages, continuing the cycle of poverty, illiteracy and ignorance.